 Dodge Viper (2013-2017) Market Velocity

-Dodge Viper (2013-2017) listings spend an average of 87 days on market.
-This is a slow-moving market.
-Listings tend to sit for extended periods, giving buyers significant negotiating power.
-Sellers should be realistic on pricing and patient.
+Dodge Viper (2013-2017) listings spend an average of 66 days on market.
+This is a slower market.
+Buyers have negotiating leverage, especially on listings that have been active for 60+ days.
+Sellers should consider competitive pricing from the start.

 Dodge Viper (2013-2017) Buyer's Guide Summary